This post may contain affiliate links. Please see our disclosure policy.

-This simple Buffalo Chicken Chowder is a set it and forget it meal the whole family will love!
-Packed with veggies, protein, and flavor, this easy soup is bound to be a new favorite for busy weeknights!
-Dairy-free, Paleo, and Whole30 compliant.
+This simple Buffalo Chicken Chowder is a set it and forget it meal that you can make so easily in the Instant Pot or Slow Cooker!
+Packed with veggies, protein, and flavor, and creamy this easy soup is bound to be a new favorite for busy weeknights!
+This Dairy-free soup is made with coconut milk to give you a decadent taste you will love.

 NO COCONUT TASTE!!